trsonic/XR-HRTFs/index.md

 ```

 ## Safety Note
+Remain cautious when playing back sweep sine signals through measurement loudspeaker or headphones.
+Always wear hearing protection.
+In order to minimize the exposure of the subject to test signals, only blocked ear canal measurements are recommended.
+Anyway, please be careful at all times!!!
 This is an experimental tool which is in its early stage of development and may contain bugs.
-Please be aware that it may break anytime during runtime and users might experience unpleasant and loud noises.